• Skip to primary navigation

 • Check the default selection of the radio button as per the SRS document.

-You can come up with a few more additional options based on the form of radio buttons used with questions.
+You can develop a few more options based on the form of radio buttons used with questions.
 I hope that the test cases listed here are helpful for your use.

 Conclusion: